bit-hack/nomad-docs/nomad-design-doc.md

-# Nomad - Design Document
+# Nomad - Game Design Document
+This document contains details of the game design for Nomad.

 ## Contents
 * Overview